Forgotten Women (1931 film)

-Forgotten Women is a 1931 American drama film directed by Richard Thorpe and starring Marion Shilling, Beryl Mercer and Rex Bell.
+Forgotten Women is a 1931 American pre-Code drama film directed by Richard Thorpe and starring Marion Shilling, Beryl Mercer and Rex Bell.
 It was distributed by Monogram Pictures, one of the leading studios outside the majors.

-Synopsis
+Plot

 Aspiring actress Patricia Young is struggling to make a living as a Hollywood extra.
 Along with her newspaper reporter boyfriend Jimmy, she discovers the activities of a crooked producer.
 This leads to a promotion to him, but his head seems to be turned by the daughter of his newspaper's owner.
 Patricia is advised by fellow extra and former star Fern Madden who lives in the same boarding house.